|Name of the Document||Whistle-blower Policy|

 - i. the alleged act constitutes an improper or unethical activity or conduct; and

 - ii. the allegation is supported by information specific enough to be investigated or in cases where the allegation is not supported by specific information, it is felt that the concerned matter is worthy of Management review.

 - In case the identity of the Whistle-blower is known, no unfair treatment would be meted out to a Whistle-blower(s) by virtue of his/her having reported a Protected Disclosure under this Policy.
 The Company, as a Policy, condemns any kind of discrimination, harassment, victimization or any other unfair employment practice being adopted against the Whistle-blower(s).
-Complete protection would, therefore, be given to the Whistle-blower(s) against any unfair practice like retaliation, threat or intimidation of termination or suspension of service, transfer, demotion, refusal of promotion etc., including any direct or indirect use of a. authority to obstruct the Whistle-blower's right to continue to perform his duties or functions including making further Protected Disclosure.
+Complete protection would, therefore, be given to the Whistle-blower(s) against any unfair practice like retaliation, threat or intimidation of termination or suspension of service, transfer, demotion, refusal of promotion etc., including any direct or indirect use of authority to obstruct the Whistle-blower's right to continue to perform his duties or functions including making further Protected Disclosure.
 Subsequently, the Company would take steps to minimize difficulties, which the Whistle-blower(s) may experience as a result of making the Protected Disclosure.
 The Whistle-blower will be provided protection during the course of investigation as well as after.
 However, protection will not be extended if the allegation is proved to be false or frivolous.

 - While it would be ensured that Whistle-blower(s) are accorded complete protection from any kind of unfair treatment as herein set out, any abuse of this protection would warrant disciplinary action.

 - Any other Director or Employee assisting in the said investigation shall also be protected to the same extent as the Whistle-blower(s).